minetest-mods-camp/sandwiches/README.txt

 Developed and tested on Minetest 0.4.16

-Current version: v 1.2 - replaced meat with craftable ham v 1.1 - fixed some on_use values v 1.0 - the very first release;
+Current version: v 1.3 made moretrees optional v 1.2 - replaced meat with craftable ham v 1.1 - fixed some on_use values v 1.0 - the very first release;